whatmakeart/modeling-and-fabrication/content/modules/03-laser-cutting/3-00-introduction/index.md

 ## Overview

 This module introduces laser cutting as a digital fabrication process.
 Laser cutting can cut all the way through a material or etch on its surface.
 Laser cutting is a quick way to rapidly prototype and test ideas and concepts.
-IT can make parts with high accuracy and repeatability.
+It can make parts with high accuracy and repeatability.
 It is limited to creating flat pieces of relatively thin thickness.

 ## Learning Outcomes

 - Use Adobe Illustrator to make laser cut file for test cut
 - Use Epilog laser cutting software to cut and etch wood and plastic
 - Create iterative designs and ideation sketches
+- Refine designs for assembly and fabrication
 - Fabricate scale models in cardboard
-- Use sketch projections in Fusion 360
-- Design a modular 3D model in Fusion 360 for laser cutting
-- Export rendered images of 3D Model